smortex/puppet-patterndb/README.md

 ##Module Description

-This module will manage the pattern dabase of `syslog-ng`.
+This module will manage the pattern databases of `syslog-ng`.
 It manages existing `pdb` files, or generates new ones using key-value pairs in puppet manifests.
 No need to edit `XML` files anymore \o/.
 Of course, you may also use a combination of both.
 Either way, knowledge of `patterndb` is required as the manifests closely match the `XML` structure of patterndb files.